Albino Mamede Cleto: Biography

-The inauguration of the Amoreiras Shopping Center on September 27, 1985, was a significant national event as it was the first large shopping center in Portugal.
+The inauguration of the Amoreiras Shopping Center on 27 September 1985, was a significant national event as it was the first large shopping center in Portugal.
 On this occasion, Bishop Albino Cleto was tasked with blessing the establishment alongside the then President of the Republic, General Ramalho Eanes.
 This shopping center was designed by architect Tomás Taveira and was noted for its modern and innovative design at the time.

 Bishop Albino Cleto coordinated Pope John Paul II's visit to Portugal in 1991, which was highlighted as the pontiff's third pastoral visit to the country.
-Held between May 10 and 13, the trip included moments of deep spiritual significance, especially at the Sanctuary of Fátima, where the Pope reiterated his gratitude for the divine protection he believed he received during the assassination attempt in 1981, attributing his survival to the intervention of Our Lady of Fátima.
+Held between 10 and 13 May, the trip included moments of deep spiritual significance, especially at the Sanctuary of Fátima, where the Pope reiterated his gratitude for the divine protection he believed he received during the assassination attempt in 1981, attributing his survival to the intervention of Our Lady of Fátima.

 Bishop Albino Cleto also served as president of the Episcopal Commission for Church Cultural Heritage and a member of the Episcopal Commission for Culture, Cultural Heritage, and Social Communications.

-On April 28, 2011, his resignation was accepted due to age limits by His Holiness Pope Benedict XVI.
-From that date, he served as the apostolic administrator of the Diocese of Coimbra, and from July 10, 2011, he became the Bishop Emeritus of the Diocese of Coimbra.
+On 28 April 2011, his resignation was accepted due to age limits by His Holiness Pope Benedict XVI.
+From that date, he served as the apostolic administrator of the Diocese of Coimbra, and from 10 July 2011, he became the Bishop Emeritus of the Diocese of Coimbra.
 He continued to serve as a member of the Episcopal Commission for Liturgy and Spirituality.

-He died on June 15, 2012, at the University Hospitals of Coimbra.
+He died on 15 June 2012, at the University Hospitals of Coimbra.